Tshmofen/csv-translation-packer/readme.md

 # CSV Translation Packer (.NET 8.0)

-I've just used a pretty nice translation service, but it is extracts results as a `.zip` file with several translations as `.csv` files.
+I've just used a pretty nice translation service, but it is exports results as a `.zip` file with several translations as `.csv` files.
 My target translation should look like one combined `.csv` file with a bunch of different columns.
 Transforming them manually everytime would be an incredibly tedious chore, so, that's where this little app comes in handy.